drfoxvet/drfoxvet-net/site/content/post/what-corona-virus-is-telling-us-a-holistic-veterinary-and-one-health-view.md

 The few cases of SARS-CoV-2 infection in pet dogs and cats were likely transmitted by people with COVID-19, and scientific evidence shows pets, livestock and wildlife pose a low infection risk to humans, writes Arjan Stegeman, a professor of veterinary medicine at Utrecht University.
 However, humans could become part of two-species reservoirs with either wild or domestic cats or with mink or ferrets, passing the virus between and among one another, and researchers are developing models to quantify the risk.
  Full Story: The Conversation (8 https://theconversation.com/pets-livestock-and-wildlife-can-all-catch-coronavirus-does-that-make-them-dangerous-144440/19)

+Humans are the most susceptible to SARS-CoV-2 of 10 species studied, followed by ferrets, cats, civets and dogs; while ducks, rats, mice, pigs and chickens are resistant, according to researchers at Spain's Center for Genomic Regulation.
+"Knowing which animals are susceptible to SARS-CoV-2 helps us prevent building up animal reservoirs from which the coronavirus can re-emerge at a later date," said CRG Director Luis Serrano, senior author of the study, published in PLOS Computational Biology.
+Full Story: PhysOrg/Center for Genomic Regulation (12/10/2020)

 ******************************************